danielroelfs/danielroelfs.com/content/posts/2026-industry-tools-in-phd-orchestration/index.md

 <img src="files/dagster_all_green.png" data-fig-alt="Screenshot of the Dagster UI, showing all assets in the lineage view with green outlines to indicate successful runs" />

 And just like that you have reran your entire analysis pipeline using the latest data, reran the (pre)processing and analysis and generated new plots without having to manually trigger anything other than the initial run.
-It's really quite satisfying and makes the process of rerunning analysis (for example after a new exclusion list{{< sidenote >}}Participants in a research project can at any time revoke their consent, at which point they can no longer be included in the analysis, which should trigger a rerun of all analyses{{< /sidenote >}}).
+It's really quite satisfying and makes the process of rerunning analysis (for example after a new exclusion list{{< sidenote >}}Participants in a research project can at any time revoke their consent, at which point they can no longer be included in the analysis, which should trigger a rerun of all relevant analyses{{< /sidenote >}} is released).

 ## Concluding remarks